-According to the NDIS, SIL is best suited for participants who are over 18 years old and have high support needs that require a significant amount of assistance throughout the day.
+According to the National Disability Insurance Scheme (NDIS), SIL is best suited for participants who are over 18 years old and have high support needs that require a significant amount of assistance throughout the day.

 SIL is commonly provided in a shared living environment.
 The support is provided to each person living in the accommodation to suit their individual needs.
 Most NDIS participants who get SIL funding live with housemates who also have SIL funding.

 You may also be eligible for SIL supports if you live in:

 A house that you own